graearea/graearea.github.io/windscreen-mirror-mounts.md

 all screws are included

 ## How much are they?
-**£29 delivered, but you pay me after you're happy**.
-I'll make them, send them out, and then you pay.
+**35 delivered, but you pay me after you're happy**.
+I'll make them, send them out, and then you pay. if you don't need hinges (as you got them with my mirror adapters it's 10 off.)

 To order [USE THIS FORM](https://forms.gle/DpTGsNrgPXGaVSZi8)